Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Panthers have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

-- Carolina is 2-0 against the spread and 2-0 overall when the team totals over 382.8 yards.
+- Carolina is 2-0 against the spread and 2-0 overall when the team piles up more than 382.8 yards.

-- This year, the Panthers have turned the ball over 17 times, one more than the Dolphins' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Dolphins.